 - Add rewards: If a student is bothering other students, it may be that you need to rethink the seating arrangement of the class.
 However, if the student is causing distribution to the class to avoid doing work, it is worth teaching the child positive skills or adding a reward like a “get out of homework pass”.

-How can EDLounge Ltd help to improve behaviour
+How can EDLounge help to improve behaviour?

 Initially designed to prevent 34 students from being permanently excluded during a school term in 2008, our software means students have access to 11,000 lessons, as well as teacher support, so that they can improve subject knowledge, engagement to learning and efficiency.
 Our online alternative provision has been inspected by OFSTED and safeguarding of pupils is our number one priority.

 We have also created a number of behaviour repair work sessions for students which are effective at improving behaviour.
 The behaviour lessons have been assembled so that they address OFSTED’s requirements for behaviour work.
-Here is the list of behaviour improvement lessons we provide.

 Book a demonstration

 Jason Kennedy, Associate Headteacher of Featherstone Academy, said: